robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 Example use cases for the `VAR` statement:
 - **Combining values during test|task execution**: Variables that shall have content based on information gathered during test|task execution.
 - **Conditional assignments**: In some scenarios, it may be necessary to assign different values to a variable based on conditions that occur during test|task execution.
-- **Initialization of variables**: In a FOR-loop (see [FOR-Loops](Chapter_5_Exploring_Advanced_Constructs.md#for-loops)), it may be necessary to collect information and add it to a list.
+- **Initialization of variables**: In a FOR-loop (see [5.2.4 FOR Loops](Chapter_5_Exploring_Advanced_Constructs.md#524-for-loops)), it may be necessary to collect information and add it to a list.
 This list can be initialized with the `VAR` statement as an empty list before the loop starts and then filled with values during the loop.

 By default, variables created with the `VAR` statement have a **local scope** in the test|task, or keyword where they are defined.
 This means that they cannot be accessed outside that specific test|task or keyword, ensuring that variables do not interfere with other parts of the test|task suite.